m1dnight/observables/README.md

 ## TODO

  - A `zip` observable should stop as soon as one of both observables stops *and* the buffer has been consumed.
+ - At this point we send some meta-messages to observables (e.g., `Chunk`) to control the way they produce values.
+These values we use are in the domain (which is infinite) of the values that the observable could produce.
+This should be fixed to a seperate meta-layer of the observable.
+We could send `{:meta, <cmd>}` to the observable, because that can not be mixed with `{:event, <value>}`.